|Study location||Hungary, Budapest|

-Our programme comprises of both course-based and research-based elements.
+Our programme comprises both course-based and research-based elements.
 The aim of the doctoral programme is to enable students to conduct research in accordance with the common national and international standards in pedagogy.
 Academic research competencies of students are to be developed in order to enable them to carry out solid research, write and defend dissertations, and be prepared for working in tertiary education or research centres.
-Therefore, the credits students have to earn during their studies are divided in the following proportion:
+Therefore, the credits students have to earn during their studies are divided into the following proportion:

 33% for courses, 5% for complex examination, 45% for academic research, and 17% for teaching in tertiary education.

 There is no entrance exam, the uploaded documents are assessed.

 The application can be submitted for the following doctoral programmes:

 The Theoretical and Historical Pedagogy Doctoral Program is based on the research projects carried out by the Research Group of Theoretical, Historical and Comparative Pedagogy and by the Research Group of Pedagogical Cultural Anthropology.
 These research projects are based on a wide national and international research area above all with a qualitative research orientation focusing on current research questions and subdisciplines (education in the family outside the school, within the school, theoretical, systematical, comparative and historical aspects of children and youth education) of educational sciences.